-The district's policy that includes definitions and procedures for reporting and investigating harassment of students is reprinted below: Solicitation of a romantic relationship DF (Legal) and text of FFH (Local) can be found at Policy Online at http://policyonline.tasb.org/Home/Index/376
+The district's policy that includes definitions and procedures for reporting and investigating harassment of students is reprinted below: Solicitation of a romantic relationship DF (Legal) and text of FFH (Local) can be found at Policy Online at http://policyonline.tasb.org/Home/Index/376 certifying, or registering the facility) within 24 hours after the employee has reasonable cause to believe that the child has been abused or neglected.
+Law enforcement agency includes the Texas Department of Public Safety (DPS), a municipal police department, a county sheriff's office, or a county constable's office and does not include the district police.

-Reporting Suspected Child Abuse Policies DG, DHB, FFG, GRA
+Reporting Suspected Child Abuse Policies DG, DHB, FFG, GRA (changes as required by SB 571)

-All employees with reasonable cause to believe that a child's physical or mental health or welfare has been adversely affected by abuse or neglect, as defined by Texas Family Code §261.001, are required by state law to make a report to a law enforcement agency, Child Protective Services (CPS), or appropriate state agency (e.g., state agency operating, licensing, certifying, or registering the facility) within 48 hours of the event that led to the suspicion.
-Alleged abuse or neglect involving a person responsible for the care, custody, or welfare of the child (including a teacher) must be reported to CPS https://www.txabusehotline.org/Login/Default.aspx or to the Texas Abuse Hotline (800-252-5400).
-State law specifies that an employee may not delegate to or rely on another person or administrator to make the report.
+All employees with reasonable cause to believe that a child's physical or mental health or welfare has been adversely affected by abuse or neglect, as defined by Texas Family Code §261.001, are required by state law to make a report to a law enforcement agency, the Department of Family and Protective Services (DFPS), or appropriate state agency (e.g., state agency operating, licensing,

-Employees are also required to make a report if they have reasonable cause to believe that an adult was a victim of abuse or neglect as a child and they determine in good faith that the disclosure of the information is necessary to protect the health and safety of another child or disabled person.
+A person responsible for the care, custody, or welfare of the child (including a teacher) is required to report alleged abuse or neglect to DFPS even if a report is made to law enforcement.
+Employees are also required to make a report if they have reasonable cause to believe that an adult was a victim of abuse or neglect as a child and they determine in good faith that the disclosure of the information is necessary to protect the health and safety of another child, elderly person, or person with a disability.